- Future Students

 Cheney, WA 99004

 EWU currently offers educational opportunities to students in multiple state jurisdictions through distance education.
-Due to a new state authorization initiative throughout the nation, all universities offering education outside of their state must be authorized by each state in which they offer courses.
+Due to the state authorization initiative, all universities offering education outside of their home state must be authorized by each state in which they offer education at a distance.
 EWU is monitoring developments in state laws in every state.
 Please refer to this page often.

 Please check back periodically for changes to our admission policy.
-If you are a state agency and have questions about Eastern Washington University's distance education programs, please contact Ashley Stettler, EWU Extended Campus at firstname.lastname@example.org or (509) 359-7380.
+If you are a state agency and have questions about Eastern Washington University's distance education programs, please contact Ashley Stettler, EWU Outreach and Engagement at email@example.com or (509) 359-6849.

 Student Complaints and Grievances